rtzll/django-todolist/README.md

 ## Explore
-To try out the app yourself install the requirements (works with Python 2 and 3)
+Try it out by installing the requirements (works with Python 2 and 3)
 ```
-pip install django djangorestframework
+pip install -r requirements.txt
 ```
 Migrate:
 ```